Florida Residency Guide · 2026 Edition

 Sign remotely with RON under §117.295

 Florida Statutes §117.295 makes Remote Online Notarization by a Florida-commissioned notary fully equivalent to in-person notarization.
 House Bill 7031 (2025) authorized counties to accept and record §222.17 declarations electronically, so the entire form can be signed, notarized, and recorded without ever flying to Florida.
-The county clerk returns a stamped copy that becomes your primary domicile artifact.
+The county clerk returns a stamped copy that becomes a primary domicile artifact.

-Florida (FL)Best
+Florida (FL)

 Income Tax